Sagamore Bridge: History

 The bridge and its sibling the Bourne Bridge were constructed beginning in 1933 by the Public Works Administration for the U.S. Army Corps of Engineers, which operates both the bridges and the canal.
 Both bridges carry four lanes of traffic over a 616 ft main span, with a 135 ft ship clearance.
 They opened to traffic on June 22, 1935.
 The design of the Sagamore and Bourne bridges was later copied in miniature for the John Greenleaf Whittier Bridge that connects I-95 from Newburyport to Amesbury, Massachusetts.

-The bridges replaced a drawbridge which was built before the canal was widened.
+The bridges replaced a drawbridge, the Bourne Highway Bridge, which was built before the canal was widened.
 The original bridge approaches are still visible to the north of the modern bridge, though both approaches are in low-traffic residential areas.